Exabyte-io/documentation/docs/getting-started/content-highlights.md

 ## Creating materials

-There are 3 basic ways to input material geometries.
+There are 3 basic ways to input material geometries:

 - [construct new crystal geometries](../materials/creating-structures/) using our browser-based crystallographic design tools
 - [upload structure](../materials/upload-and-import/#upload-structure)  in POSCAR/CIF format(s)